 Did you know?

-14.5 million passengers travel with us each year.
-This has increased by over 3 million in the last decade.
+12 million passengers travel with us each year.
 This affects ease of boarding and exiting and more people can obscure the driver’s view – take extra care during busy periods.

 The trams weights up to 75 tonnes when at maximum capacity.
 Roads are getting busier and drivers may occasionally need to brake harshly.
 Keep this in mind and hold tight at all times.